AllonKleinLab/cospar/docs/source/getting_started.rst

 The result is stored at ``adata.uns['clonal_transition_map']``.

-Visualization
+Analysis and visualization
-'''''''''''''
+''''''''''''''''''''''''''

-Finally, each of the computed transition maps can be explored on state embedding at the single-cell level using a variety of plotting functions.
-There are some common parameters: 1) ``used_Tmap``, for choosing one of the pre-computed transition maps for analysis; 2) ``selected_fates``, for visualizing the fate bias towards/against given fate clusters; 3) ``map_backward``, for analyzing forward or backward transitions; 4) ``method``, for different methods in fate probability analysis.
+Finally, each of the computed transition maps can be explored on state embedding at the single-cell level using a variety of analysis and plotting functions.
+There are some common parameters: 1) ``source``, for choosing one of the pre-computed transition maps (or the raw clonal data) for analysis; 2) ``selected_fates``, for visualizing the fate bias towards/against given fate clusters; 3) ``map_backward``, for analyzing forward or backward transitions; 4) ``method``, for different methods in fate probability analysis.
 See :doc:`CoSpar basics <20210121_cospar_tutorial_v2>` for more details.

 Below, we frame the task in the language of analyzing backward transitions for convenience.
 To see where a cell came from, run::